Erulezz/directadmin-spamassassin-block-tlds/README.md

 # DirectAdmin SpamAssassin - Block emails that are send from specific TLDs
-List of TLDs mostly used for spam.
+Comprehensive list of TLDs mostly used for spam.
 These are almost never valid emails so why not block them inmediately?
 Do you have a suggestion for another TLD?
 Open a new issue!

+E-mails are rejected with the following error message;

+> 554 denied.
+5.7.1 Domain Blocked due to SPAM

 ## Usage

+### Method 1 - Globally (preferred)
+- ```nano /etc/virtual/blacklist_domains```
+- Copy & paste the list below, change it based on your situation
+- Restart exim
+- Done!

-### Method 1 - For a specific user
+### Method 2 - For a specific user
 - Log in as a DirectAdmin user
 - Go to SpamAssassin Setup
 - Place the list in the "Email Blacklist" textfield
-- Done!

-### Method 2 - Globally
-- ```nano /etc/virtual/blacklist_domains```
-- Copy & paste the list below
 - Done!

 ## TLDs: